 According to the on-site sales manager, there are currently five home builders in the project (Brooks Street Builders, Toll Brothers, Grupe Custom Homes, Taylor Morrison, and a new undisclosed builder).
 Lot sizes range from approximately 9,073 to 53,944 square feet, with an average of about 20,291 square feet.
 Depending on the lot size, this project has a maximum home size restriction, but in generally home sizes range from 2,500 to 5,000 square feet.
-Lots feature views of local hillsides, elevated views of Nt.
+Lots feature views of local hillsides, elevated views of local hillsides, or elevated views of Mt.
 Diablo, depending on their location within the subdivision.
 Home prices range from the one to three million dollars.